-If you don't find out until the visa or green card interview that the case cannot be approved without showing more financial support, you will usually be given a time limit to send in new evidence.
-The time limit may approach all too quickly while the sponsor looks for a better job, health insurance, or other source of family support.
+If you don't find out until the visa or green card interview that the case cannot be approved without showing more financial support, you might be given a time limit within which to send in new evidence.
+The time limit could approach all too quickly while the sponsor looks for a better job, health insurance, or other source of family support.

-If you are in the United States, it is especially important to send such a letter, because once USCIS denies the application, it will transfer the case to the Immigration Court for removal proceedings.
-The consulates and USCIS will generally give you a total of six months to a year after your interview before they declare the application dead.
+If you are in the United States, it is especially important to send such a letter, because once USCIS denies the application, it will transfer the case to the Immigration Court for removal proceedings (if the immigrant doesn't have a legal status that remains valid, for instance an unexpired I-94 based on a visa).

 However, the potential household joint sponsors should realize that if for any reason the main sponsor doesn't support the immigrant, the joint sponsors can be made to provide the full support amount.
 (The form itself supposedly warns the signer with the following legal jargon: "I, the Household Member, … Agree to be jointly and severally liable for payment of any and all obligations owed by the sponsor ….")

 If no one in the sponsor's household can help boost the sponsor's income and assets, you can look for a joint sponsor outside the household.
 Each sponsor needs to meet the basic sponsorship requirements.
 An independent joint sponsor must also be pretty well off financially.

 Unlike household joint sponsors, joint sponsors who live outside the household will need to earn enough to cover the entire Poverty Guidelines minimum requirement for their own household and for the incoming immigrant or immigrants (if children will also be coming).
 The joint sponsor cannot simply make up the main sponsor's shortfall.
 It is as though they were the sole sponsor.

 If there is more than one incoming immigrant, there can be up to two joint sponsors.
 This can be helpful, for example, where the incoming immigrants include an adult and two children, and neither of the joint sponsors earn enough to meet the minimum Poverty Guidelines for all three immigrants.
 As long as one of these joint sponsors earns enough to meet the Poverty Guidelines minimum for one immigrant, and the other joint sponsor earns enough to meet the Poverty Guidelines minimum for the other two immigrants, the I-864 requirements are met.